rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

    ============  =======  ==============================  ===============================================================
    Name          Type     Value                           Comment
    ============  =======  ==============================  ===============================================================
-   requestId     string   [id]                            A string that unique identifies the request on this controller componentId   string   [id]                            ID of an RSMP component, typically a signal group. inputId       integer  [0-255]                         ID (index) on an input connectionId  integer  [0-255]                         ID of a connection (between an ingoing and an outgoing lane) approachId    integer  [0-16]                          ID of an intersection approach laneInId      integer  [0-255]                         ID of an ingoing lane laneOutId     integer  [0-255]                         ID of an outgoing lane priorityId    integer  [0-255]                         ID of a predefined priority type          enum     | new                           | new: Initiate a new priority request
+   requestId     string   [id]                            A string that uniquely identifies the request on the controller componentId   string   [id]                            ID of an RSMP component in the controller, typically a signal group. inputId       integer  [0-255]                         ID of an input.
+Uses the same mnumbering scheme as M0006 connectionId  integer  [0-255]                         ID of a connection, connecting an ingoing and an outgoing lane approachId    integer  [0-16]                          ID of an intersection approach laneInId      integer  [0-255]                         ID of an ingoing lane laneOutId     integer  [0-255]                         ID of an outgoing lane priorityId    integer  [0-255]                         ID of a priority type          enum     | new                           | new: Initiate a new priority request
                           | update                        | update: Update an existing priority request
                           | cancel                        | cancel: Cancel an existing priority request
-   level         integer  [0-14]                          0: lowest, 14: highest
+   level         integer  [0-14]                          0: Lowest, 14: Highest
    eta           integer  [0-255]                         (Optional) Estimated time of arrival to the intersection, in seconds vehicleType   enum     | car                           (Optional) Vehicle type.
                           | bus